tekknolagi/isdt/lecture-notes/1-cli.md

 ls: cannot access ~: No such file or directory
 $
 ```

+[^trailing-slash]: A trailing slash is optional for paths that refer to a
+    directory and forbidden for paths that refer to a file.
+For most purposes,
+    the slash makes no difference to how a path gets treated.
+(One exception
+    to this is when the final entry in the path is a symbolic link to a
+    directory; we'll introduce symbolic links later.)
+Our convention in these
+    notes is to always include a trailing slash in directory paths to make it
+    easier to distinguish them from file paths.

 [^why-self]: You may wonder why `.` needs to exist at all, since adding or
     removing it from any path doesn't change that path at all.
 One reason is to